x

 Living positively

 Being positive and proactive is also very beneficial for young people and the whole family.
-Fundraising and generating awareness are two great ways of getting your family and friends involved in something positive with regards to Huntington's disease.
-It is amazing how much of a positive impact both can have on not only family life but the support you receive from others.
+Getting involved with the HD community, such as fundraising and generating awareness, is a great way to get your family and friends involved in something positive with regards to HD.
+It is amazing how much of a positive impact both can have, not only on family life, but the support you receive from others.
 You don't have to go as far as the Viau family have (in the video), but it highlights how big an impact being positive can have on a family, but more specifically the young people.

 Our content is split into different groups.
 Choose the group that best describes your needs for more information on HD.